cuwkensx/trmdl2bakedsmd/Readme.md

    8. wait for Noesis to finish (it will pop a message box when finishing)

-5. run postprocess.py with python
+4. run postprocess.py with python

 #### Converting model and baking textures

-Edit bake.py

-1. set `blender_path` to the .exe of your blender 3.3

-2. set `parallel` to the number of parallel processes for baking texture and converting model

-3. run bake.py with python
+Just run bake.py with python

 bake.py will process all the models in `data_dir`, and save the models and textures at `<work_dir>/modelsmd`, while saving the skeletons of models at `<work_dir>/fbx`.

 Model skeletons (in .fbx) can be used to converting animations according to [How to rip Animations](https://www.youtube.com/watch?v=dv03pqnKsGg).

 ## How does it work